Cash vs. Credit Card Spending Statistics

 Using a credit card responsibly is a great way to boost your credit score rating.
 However, using it incorrectly can cause immense problems in the long run.

-There was $2.26 trillion worth of cash in circulation in the US by the end of 2022.
+There was $2.37 trillion worth of cash in circulation in the US by January of 2025.

 The advent of mobile payment platforms such as Apple Pay and Venmo has not hindered the increase of cash in circulation.
-From $240 billion in 1989 to $2.26 trillion in 2022, cash has not yet seen a year-on-year decline.
-Last year, there were $1.89 trillion worth of 100 dollar bills in circulation.
+From $240 billion in 1989 to $2.37 trillion in 2025, cash has not yet seen a year-on-year decline.

-Only 14% of American consumers use cash for all their weekly purchases.
+51.6% of American consumers will not use cash for their weekly purchases in 2025.

 According to an MIT study, credit cards make people spend more money - sometimes up to 83% more.